-Database views are stored queries that select data from specified nonversioned tables.
-You can define views on database or enterprise geodatabase tables.
+Database views are stored queries that select data from specified tables.
+You can define views on database or enterprise geodatabase tables that are not registered as versioned.
 When used with an enterprise geodatabase, database views can be defined for a single nonversioned table or between two nonversioned tables.
 Or you can create more complex views that contain subqueries.

 Views used with ArcGIS can contain one spatial column.
 If a spatial column is present, these views can be referred to as spatial views.
 Note that when you create a spatial view, you must include the ObjectID column from the same table as the spatial column.
-If the ObjectID from the feature class is not included, the unique relationship between the ObjectID and shape column may be violated, resulting in inaccurate results when queried or rendered in ArcGIS.
+If you don't include the ObjectID from the feature class, it violates the unique relationship between the ObjectID and shape column, resulting in inaccurate results when the view is queried or rendered in ArcGIS.

-Database views cannot be edited through ArcGIS clients or services.
+You cannot edit database views through ArcGIS clients or services.

 The following are some reasons you would use database views: